xiix0/scam/README.md

-You will inherit some money or a small piece of land.
+You will be reincarnated as a toad; and you will be much happier.